 Even when you are driving an irksome passenger, be professional and courteous at all times.
 Of course, being friendly may increase your chances of earning a 5-star rating and maybe even make a tip!
 Plus, you can always leave the appropriate feedback for your friendly and unruly passengers alike.

 Since you are an independent contractor, you can also become a Lyft driver.
 By monitoring both apps simultaneously, you can pick the best ride requests at anytime.
 This is another perk about being an independent contractor – you can partner with both rideshare companies at the same time!

-The ridesharing economy is now one of the most popular side hustle opportunities in the 21st century.
+The ridesharing economy may be one of the most popular side hustle opportunities in the 21st century.
 By becoming a driver, you can get in on the action too.
-If you have a clean driving record, a reliable vehicle, and a flexible schedule, you can earn as much or as little as you want driving with Uber.
+If you have a reliable vehicle and a flexible schedule, you may be eligible to earn money by driving with Uber.